pieterlexis/pdns/modules/geosqlbackend/README.md

-GeoSQL Backend for PowerDNS is copyright Ⓒ 2013-2015 Shin Sterneck
+GeoSQL Backend for PowerDNS is copyright Ⓒ 2013-2017 Shin Sterneck

 This README is written in MarkDown format and is currently under work-in-progress.
-Last Update: Aug.
-2015
+Last Update: Jan.
+2017

 Table of Contents